 Johnny Walker is Senior Lecturer in Media at Northumbria University.
 His books include, as author, Contemporary British Horror Cinema: Industry, Genre and Society (Edinburgh, 2015) and, as editor, the second edition of the late Peter Hutchings’ seminal work Hammer and Beyond: The British Horror Film (Manchester, 2021). http://drjohnnywalker.co.uk.

-NRFTS article “Activist Horror Film: The Genre as Tool for Change” forthcoming in 2022
+Walker’s article “Activist Horror Film: The Genre as Tool for Change” is forthcoming in NRFTS

 Harry Warwick is a Leverhulme Early Career Fellow in the Department of English and Comparative Literary Studies at the University of Warwick.
 He is currently working on a monograph provisionally titled The Aesthetics of Enclosure: Dystopia and Dispossession in the Hollywood Science-Fiction Film, 1973-2017.